In this Article:

 Ergonomics

+Speaking of how it feels in the hand, what about the ergo factor of this gun?
+It’s a 1911 that just about fits in one hand, for Pete’s sake, so how does it handle?
 When held in a two-hand, thumbs-forward grip, the gun just fits.
-Being left-handed, I had no issues of “riding the slide stop” that some of you other 90% of shooters (righties) experience at times when shooting 1911s.
+Being left-handed, I had no issues of riding the slide stop that some of you other 90% of shooters (righties) experience at times when shooting 1911s.
 My right thumb indexed every time on the slide stop pin’s protrusion from the right side of the frame.
 (The pin’s protrusion was very minor and was not in the way at all).
-This created a consistent grip for my style of shooting.
-Add in the checkering on the grip panels and back strap, and the gun pretty well locked itself into my hands.
-The sights were highly visible, even to my aging eyes and I truly enjoyed shooting it.
-No hammer bite, nothing bad…just a “baby” 1911 with no grip safety and a great beavertail shooting an effective cartridge.
-Speaking of shooting, how did it do?
+This setup provided a consistent grip for my shooting style.
+Coupled with the checkering on the grip panels and back strap, the gun stayed firmly in my hands.
+The sights were easy to see, even for my aging eyes, making for an enjoyable shooting experience.
+There was no hammer bite or any other discomfortâjust a compact 1911 without a grip safety, shooting an effective cartridge.
+So, how did it perform in action?

 BONUS OFFER: Get your free shooting range targets to print at home!